lextoumbourou/obsidian-title-as-link-text/README.md

 ### Title Source

 - **Title from frontmatter**: Use the title field from frontmatter as the link text (enabled by default)
+- **Frontmatter property**: The frontmatter property to use for getting the title (default: `title`).
+This allows you to use custom properties like `name`, `heading`, or any other field in your frontmatter.
 - **Title from first heading**: Use the first heading in the note as the link text (enabled by default)

-Both options can be toggled independently.
+Both title source options can be toggled independently.
 When disabled, the plugin falls back to the next available source, ultimately defaulting to the filename.

 ### Advanced

 - **Debounce delay**: How long to wait (in milliseconds) before updating links after a change (default: 1000ms)
 - **Similarity threshold**: Minimum similarity score (0.0 to 1.0) required for alias matching.
 Higher values require closer matches (default: 0.65)
+- **Reset to defaults**: Button to quickly reset all settings to their default values

 ## 🛠️ Commands